RobertCarrUTA/UTAReviews-Android/README.md

    2. Once there, click the Invalidate and Restart Button, allow Android Studio to restart and then try running the app again.

 # Known Issues
-1. Formatting issues for longer replies.
-Formatting is fine if the comment is not large.
+1. Formatting issues for longer reviews or replies.
+Formatting is fine if the review or reply is not large.
 2. Performance for search results can be slow depending on the hardware being used.

 # Screenshots